kimkilser/DT78-App-Android/README.md

 You have to manually setup the watch Mac Address from app settings.

+The watch should have been paired/bonded with the phone in the Bluetooth settings

 The app may stop working if permission is not granted.

 ### Translation